TiagoVentura/my-website/content/home/about.md

 Hi, welcome to my website!

 I am a second year Ph.D.
 Student in Political Science at the University of Maryland, College Park.
-I hold a Master degree in Political Science from the State University of Rio de Janeiro, and a JD in Law at Federal University of Para, Brazil.
+I hold a Master degree in Political Science from the State University of Rio de Janeiro, and a BA in Law at Federal University of Para, Brazil.
 My research agenda is broadly speaking focused on politics of wealth inequality and its consequences for politics with a regional focus in Latin America.